Deriving a kinetic uncertainty relation for piecewise deterministic processes: from classical to quantum: Abstract

 \section{Abstract}

 {From the perspective of Markovian piecewise deterministic processes (PDPs), we investigate the derivation of a kinetic uncertainty relation (KUR), which was originally proposed in Markovian open quantum systems.
 First, stationary distributions of classical PDPs are explicitly constructed.
 Then, a tilting method is used to derive a rate functional of large deviations.
 Finally, based on an improved approximation scheme, we recover the KUR.
 These classical results are directly extended to the open quantum systems.
-Our discussions clearly show the KUR also holds for general semi-Markov processes. }
+We use a driven two-level quantum system to exemplify the quantum results. }\\ \\Keywords: nonequilibrium fluctuations, kinetic uncertainty relations, piecewise deterministic processes, trajectory, large deviation principle, open quantum systems